SAP-archive/yaas-storefront/Readme.md

  ```

 ## Using
-Tracing debug bar should show a link to the Tracing UI.
-Click a product to create a "Product View" event, and get the new link.
-The generated links are also visible in the browser developer console.
+SAP Hybris Profile Toolbox should show links to the:
+- Consent UI
+- Profile Visualization UI
+- Profile Explorer
+- Tracing Explorer

+Events are send when you view the product, select category, or visit the youtube video in the "You ma also like" section.